dotnet/MQTTnet/README.md

 * HA4IoT (Open Source Home Automation system for .NET, https://github.com/chkr1011/HA4IoT)

 If you use this library and want to see your project here please let me know.

-# Examples
-Please find examples and the documentation at the Wiki of this repository (https://github.com/chkr1011/MQTTnet/wiki).